-Teams that want excellent voice output and the LLM workflow itself to be the product surface, with MCP tools, skill instructions, templates, and job states built into onboarding.
+Teams that want excellent voice output through the studio or API today, plus MCP tools, skill instructions, templates, and job states in onboarding after npm publication.

 Murf AI comparison